cukurovaai/cukurovaai-test/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-# About Us

-We are the **Cukurova Applied Artificial Intelligence Research Group**, advancing AI research and turning ideas into real-world solutions.
+We are the **Cukurova Applied Artificial Intelligence Research Group**, dedicated to advancing AI research and translating innovations into real-world applications.
+Our team collaborates across disciplines at Çukurova University to tackle complex challenges, applying expertise in artificial intelligence, machine learning, deep learning, computer vision, and robotics.
+By supporting projects in healthcare, energy, agriculture, and other industries, we strive to provide practical, impactful solutions.
+Explore our work, connect with our researchers, and join us in shaping a future empowered by intelligent technologies.

-## Our Mission

-To bridge the gap between **theory and practice**, driving innovation across diverse fields.
-Collaboration is at the core of what we do: we work closely with researchers from multiple disciplines at Çukurova University to tackle complex challenges together.

-## Our Expertise

-We specialize in:
-- Artificial Intelligence
-- Machine Learning & Deep Learning
-- Computer Vision
-- Robotics

-We apply these technologies to **healthcare, energy, agriculture, automotive**, and more, supporting researchers and industry partners with practical AI solutions.

-## Partnerships & Impact

-By leveraging Çukurova University’s resources and knowledge, we create impactful projects that address real-world problems.

-Explore our work, connect with our team, and join us in shaping a **future empowered by intelligent technologies**.

 ---

 ## contact

-cukurovaai@cu.edu.tr
+<i class="fa fa-envelope"></i> *cukurovaai@cu.edu.tr*

 Cukurova University, Department of Computer Engineering